Ryuho Okawa: Spiritual contacts

-On 23 March 1981, before graduating from university and working at TOMEN Corporation, Okawa said he experienced his "Buddha Enlightenment", his first contact with a high divine spirit.
-This spirit is believed to be that of Nikkō Shōnin, who was one of Nichiren's disciples.
+Okawa claims to have been contacted with a divine spirit.
+His official story as described in later books is as follows.
+On 23 March 1981, before graduating from university and working at TOMEN Corporation, Okawa experienced a "Buddha Enlightenment", a contact with a divine spirit.
+He claims this spirit was that of Nikkō Shōnin, who was one of Nichiren's disciples.
 On that day, he had a sudden feeling that a person was trying to communicate with him.
 He grabbed a pencil and a card.
 His hand started to move on its own, and wrote "良い知らせ、良い知らせ" (good news, good news).
 Asking who the person is, his hand signed "日興", the name of Nikkō.
-A week later, the spirit of Nichiren started contacting Okawa.
-They then communicated every day from March to July 1981, when he was working at TOMEN.
+A week later, the spirit of Nichiren himself started contacting Okawa.
+They then communicated every day from March to July 1981, when he was still working at TOMEN.
 Okawa asked the spirit what mission he should pursue in life.
 The spirit replied "Love others, nurture others, and forgive others".
 This message later became the basis of Okawa's teachings about love.